razvanbrb/acme-web-design/development-strategy.md

 ### CSS

-what did you change in the CSS and why?
+ Add  the background of the header.
+ Add the color font.
+ Set the margin and padding properties.

 ---